remcohaszing/estree-util-value-to-estree/README.md

 ### Serialize custom values

-You can customize the serialization of values using `customSerialize`.
+You can customize the serialization of values using the `replacer` option.
 For example, to serialize a custom class:

 ```ts
 import { valueToEstree } from 'estree-util-value-to-estree'